OneGeochemistry/OneGeochemistry.github.io/README.md

-Repo with the files for the OneGeochemistry.github.io webpage.
+Repo with the files for the OneGeochemistry.github.io webpage, built with [Quarto](https://quarto.org/docs/websites/).